Grid Trigger Point Foam Roller Review: Is it Worth the Price?

 If you are new to foam rolling or concerned about the Grid’s firmness level, the CORE Trigger Point foam roller is a softer, milder version.
 It would be a great starting point for foam rolling.

 We hope you’ve found this guide helpful and time-saving.
-If you’d like to share your experience with the Grid or ask any question – let us know in the comments below.
+If you’d like to share your experience with the Grid or ask any questions – let us know in the comments below.

 To your health and happiness,